I Wouldn’t Hurry Back to Monkey Mia, Western Australia

 Many years ago, before anyone cared about conservation, you could wade a few feet into the water to feed these precious dolphins.

 Now they know better.
-They still feed them but have a set number of fish they can give per dolphin and only do it three times during the morning from 9-12pm.
+They still feed them but have a restrictions on the number of fish they can give per dolphin and only do it three times during the morning from 8am – 12pm.

-an animal\'s fin poking out of the water
+an dolphin fin poking out of the water

 fish in a bowl